Sourdough Tools and Equipment

 Note: Use the code BB23 to get 10% off your first order.

-If you want to get serious with your pizza baking, the Baking Steel is a great tool that conducts heat well and works perfectly for homemade sourdough pizza.
+If you want to get serious with making pizza, Sourdough Baguettes, or Sourdough Pita Bread, the Brod and Taylor Bread Steel is a great tool that conducts heat well and works perfectly for homemade sourdough pizza.

 Dough Whisk

-However, dough whisks can be particularly helpful for high-hydration doughs like my 100% hydration Sourdough Pan de Cristal (Glass Bread) or Einkorn Sourdough Bread recipes where I recommend using one.
+Dough whisks can be particularly helpful for high-hydration doughs like my 100% hydration Sourdough Pan de Cristal (Glass Bread) or Einkorn Sourdough Bread recipes, where I recommend using one.

 🌾 Grain Mill